Frightfullyy/Frightfullyy/README.md

 - 👋 Hi, I’m @Frightfullyy
 - 👀 I’m interested in ...
-Touhou
+Japanese
-- 🌱 I’m currently learning ... idk
+- 🌱 I’m currently learning ...
+Java, C
-- 💞️ I’m looking to collaborate on ... idk
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... idk
+- 📫 How to reach me ...
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 Touhou songs is AMAZING!!!